mitenjain/nanopore/README.md

     make clean

-To see and control which mappers and analyses are being run edit lines 8 and 9 of the src/pipeline.py script.
+To see and control which mappers and analyses are being run edit lines 37 and 66 of the src/pipeline.py script.

+###Setting up BLAST
 Additionally, if you would like to BLAST the unmapped reads against NT (NCBI nucleotide database) you need to have BLAST installed with the BLASTDB environmental variable set to wherever you have stored the NT database.
 In addition, you want the taxonomy database so that the hits make sense.

 You can download blastn from here: